AbisheakJacob/Crew_Scheduling/README.md

 The pairing generation process uses depth first search algorithm and is divided into two principal components: Duty Generation and Pairing Generation.
 ![Pairing_Generation_Steps](/00_resources/images/Pairing_Generation.png)

-## Algorithms for Optimization of Crew Pairing
+## Algorithms for the Optimization of Crew Pairing
 The objective is to minimise the time span of pairing, covering all the flight legs.

 ### Set Partitioning